Harshcodess/Harshcodess/README.md

 - 👋 Hi, I’m @Harshcodess
 - 👀 I’m interested in Web Development, Competitive Coding
-- 🌱 I’m currently learning Web Development in JS.
+- 🌱 I’m currently working as Shopify Developer.
 - 💞️ I’m looking to collaborate in companies looking for interns in web development, software development and others.
 - 📫 How to reach me +918890596286, hs39061@gmail.com